Gunjan-n8n-Private/Enterprise-AI-Orchestration-Agent/README.md

 The goal is to showcase how AI agents can replace traditional automation by understanding context, remembering past interactions, using tools intelligently, and coordinating multi-step tasks without human intervention.

 > [!IMPORTANT]
 > The agents in this repository are built using the **Agent Development Kit (ADK)**.
-Before you can run any of the samples, you must have the ADK installed.
+Before you can run this project, you must have the ADK installed.
 For instructions, please refer to the [**ADK Installation Guide**](https://google.github.io/adk-docs/get-started).

 ## ⚙️ What This Agent Can Do: